21005688/Circulate-the-values-of-N-variables/README.md

 ![output](.//CC.PNG)

 ## Result:
-the the solutions for the circulate the value of N values are successfully solved using the python program
+Thus circulating the n variables using python are successfully executed.